The Penetration Tester’s Mindset: Key Traits and Approaches

 What is the role of continuous learning in penetration testing?

-Continuous learning is vital for staying updated with the latest security threats and technologies.
+Continuous learning is vital for staying updated with security threats and technologies.
 Engaging in industry conferences, obtaining new certifications, and participating in hands-on practice help penetration testers adapt to evolving challenges and maintain their effectiveness.